CodeartistSerge/flight-digital-test/README.md

 ## Styles
 - Styled Components wherever possible with a little bit of SASS/SCSS sprinkled at `globals.scss`` for convenience
 - As design was not provided, nothing fancy in terms of styling, just mobile friendly, a few css hover animation.
 Just an inspiration from the reference websites.
+## No tests
+As it has not been mentioned in the specs.
+Otherwise ``Jest`` would have been the flavour of choice for me.

 -----